CMDR-D3FI/ED-RadioProgram/README.md

 - Try changing the overlay position if text is off-screen

 ### Overlay text cut off or off-screen
+- **First: Check your Game Screen Resolution setting!**
+  - Go to EDMC Settings → ED-RadioProgram tab
+  - Select your correct game resolution from the dropdown
+  - If using a custom resolution, enter the exact width x height
 - Try a different overlay position from the dropdown
-- Some positions work better depending on your game resolution
-- Middle positions typically work best for centered text
+- Middle positions typically work best for most resolutions
+- The plugin now uses percentage-based positioning, so correct resolution is crucial!

+### Overlay appears in wrong position
+- Verify your **Game Screen Resolution** setting matches your actual game resolution
+- Common resolutions: 1920x1080, 1920x1200, 2560x1440, 3840x2160
+- After changing resolution, close and reopen the overlay to apply changes
+- Try toggling the overlay off and on again with the button in EDMC

 ## Future Enhancements